alex-karpenko/http-dragonfly/README.md

 Context is a set of variables (like Unix environment variables) attached to each request.
-Those variables define request's environment that can be used almost everywhere in configuration file to substitute parameters and actually to impact configuration and request's content on the fly.
+Those variables define request's environment that can be used almost everywhere in a configuration file to substitute parameters and actually to impact configuration and request's content on the fly.

 Just a few examples of how to use contexts: